 Should a new adjacent building copy or blend with the McKim?
 If so, would it always seem less beautiful - like the proverbial less-attractive younger sister of a world-famous beauty queen?
 If not, how could a new building be different without seeming jarring and out of place?

 In 1972, a modern addition designed by Phillip Johnson opened.
 You may not even notice it from the front of the library.
-To get the best views, walk down Boylston and perhaps cross the street to see it properly.
+To get the best views, walk down Boylston and cross to the north side of the street to see it properly.

 Look some more - preferably with the McKim Building not in your line of vision, and you'll notice the Johnson Building's commanding proportions.
 Light plays off its angles and curves in different ways throughout the day, and in different seasons, highlighting its sculptural qualities.